blue-duty/stars/README.md

 * [yinkaisheng/Python-UIAutomation-for-Windows](https://github.com/yinkaisheng/Python-UIAutomation-for-Windows) - (Donot use 3.7.6,3.8.1):snake:Python 3 wrapper of Microsoft UIAutomation.
 Support UIAutomation for MFC, WindowsForm, WPF, Modern UI(Metro UI), Qt, IE, Firefox, Chrome ...
 * [nadermx/backgroundremover](https://github.com/nadermx/backgroundremover) - Background Remover lets you Remove Background from images and video using AI with a simple command line interface that is free and open source.
 * [AgentMaker/AgentOCR](https://github.com/AgentMaker/AgentOCR) - 一个多语言支持、易使用的 OCR 项目。An easy-to-use OCR project with multilingual support.
+* [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
 * [jianchang512/pyvideotrans](https://github.com/jianchang512/pyvideotrans) - Translate the video from one language to another and add dubbing.         将视频从一种语言翻译为另一种语言，并添加配音
 * [bitranox/fingerprint](https://github.com/bitranox/fingerprint) - Monitoring Registry and File Changes in Windows
 * [iam-veeramalla/python-for-devops](https://github.com/iam-veeramalla/python-for-devops) - Learn Python from DevOps Engineer point of you.